Great Bullion Famine: Italy

+Holy Roman Empire

+Throughout the Late Middle Ages, there had been an inflation of different German coins.
+This led to the rise of new jetons like the pounds and Lübische Mark.
+The fineness of Vienna pfennige fell from 9⅓ Lot silver during the reign of Rudolf IV (1358–1365) to mere 5 Lot in 1453–1457 under Ladislaus the Posthumous.
+The exchange course for a Hungarian forint to a Vienna pfennige rose from 150 pfennige to in 1400 to 240 in 1455.
+Even in the 16th century, Hamburg and Lübeck struggled to finance the trade with Livonia and Russia.

+Unlike other regions, the inflation in Southern Germany during the mid-15th century was not triggered by a combination of different causes but rather the privatization of the minting rights for short-termed financials profits.
+To finance his conflict with his brother Albert VI, Frederick III issued the black pfennig in 1457 and the minting rights became more widespread to increase revenue which became example for other South German states.
+Just in 1459, the fineness fell from 2½ Lot to ½ Lot.
+The exchange course of the so-called Schinderlinge to Hungarian forint surged from 222 pfennige per forint in early 1458 to 3,686 pfennige in 1460.
+In 1460, the original situation was restored.

 Spain

 Spain suffered an economic crisis due to the bullion famine, and yet the famine, and with it the search for gold, drove the exploration and conquest of the New World.
+The exchange rate of Maravedí to a Cologne mark rose from 500 in 1390 to 1,000 in 1406 and eventually to 2,250 in 1454.

 Egypt

-By 1397-1398, the silver famine had spread to the Mamluk Sultanate which terminated the minting of silver dirhams.
+By 1397–1398, the silver famine had spread to the Mamluk Sultanate which terminated the minting of silver dirhams.
 Consequently, importing slaves from the Black Sea region was an immense drain on Mamluk coin supply.

 Ottoman Empire

 In the Ottoman Empire, despite the capture of Serbian and Bosnian silver mines, Mehmed II imposed strict laws to limit silver circulation.
 Any bullion produced or imported to the Ottoman Empire was to be submitted to the mint and coined.
-Included in this law was the employment of yasakci kuls(silver seekers) who were authorized to search any and all persons and places and confiscate silver.
+Included in this law was the employment of yasakci kuls (silver seekers) who were authorized to search any and all persons and places and confiscate silver.
 Despite these measures the Ottoman Empire also suffered from the silver famine.